apache/cordova-plugin-file-transfer/README.md

 - 4 = `FileTransferError.ABORT_ERR`
 - 5 = `FileTransferError.NOT_MODIFIED_ERR`

+## Windows Quirks

+- The plugin implementation is based on [BackgroundDownloader](https://msdn.microsoft.com/en-us/library/windows/apps/windows.networking.backgroundtransfer.backgrounddownloader.aspx)/[BackgroundUploader](https://msdn.microsoft.com/en-us/library/windows/apps/windows.networking.backgroundtransfer.backgrounduploader.aspx), which entails the latency issues on Windows devices (creation/starting of an operation can take up to a few seconds).
+You can use XHR or [HttpClient](https://msdn.microsoft.com/en-us/library/windows/apps/windows.web.http.httpclient.aspx) as a quicker alternative for small downloads.

 ## Backwards Compatibility Notes

 Previous versions of this plugin would only accept device-absolute-file-paths as the source for uploads, or as the target for downloads.
 These paths would typically be of the form